How to edit your book to win awards

 You should have your book edited regardless of whether you’re submitting it for awards.
 But is there a particular way to do so that increases your chances of winning?

-In some ways, whatever position you’re in with your novel, it’s best to focus on the stage you’re on and not look too far ahead.
+In some ways, whatever position you’re in with your novel, it’s best to focus on your current stage and not look too far ahead.
 The editing steps won’t change drastically, and it’s not a good idea to write something with a particular award in mind or to try adapting it based on what you think might appeal to a certain one.

 Knowing your genre is a vital part of both editing and marketing.
 Readers, especially readers of independent authors, know what they like and often read exclusively from particular genres.
 They’re astute buyers who have certain expectations of books that are marketed within certain categories.